-As at 30 June 2012, a 1% increase in the floating interest rates of the debt outstanding at balance date would have resulted in an estimated \$0.4 million reduction in profit before taxation and a 1% decrease would have increased profit before taxation by an estimated \$0.5 million.
-The 2012 earnings impact was calculated on the actual debt drawn as at 30 June 2012, for a full 12 months and assuming; 39% of the Tenon group debt was subject to the two interest rate swaps in existence as at 30 June 2012 and the swaps were for the entire year.
-As effective hedges, the change in fair value of the swaps are included in Equity .
+As at 30 June 2013, a 1% increase in the floating interest rates of the debt outstanding at balance date would have resulted in an estimated \$0.3 million reduction in profit before taxation and a 1% decrease would have increased profit before taxation by an estimated \$0.4 million.
+The 2013 earnings impact was calculated on the actual debt drawn as at 30 June 2013, for a full 12 months and assuming; 32% of the Tenon debt was subject to the two interest rate swaps in existence as at 30 June 2013 and the swaps were for the entire year.
+As effective hedges, the change in fair value of the swaps are included in equity.
 The supply chain financing interest cost is also based on LIBOR rates and therefore sensitive to interest rate changes.
-As at 30 June 2012 a 1% change in the floating LIBOR interest rates on the level of debtors de-recognised as a result of supply chain financing programme (\$16 million) would have had an estimated \$0.2 million impact on profit before taxation.
+As at 30 June 2013 a 1% change in the floating LIBOR interest rates on the level of debtors de-recognised as a result of supply chain financing programme (\$16.7 million) would have had an estimated \$0.2 million impact on profit before taxation.

 A 1% increase in interest rates would have no impact on equity, because the reduction in the fair value liability of the interest rate swaps is offset by the after tax increase in total interest costs.
-A 1% reduction in interest rates would have increased equity by \$0.3 million, being the after tax reduction in interest costs partially offset by an increase in the fair value liability of the interest rate swaps.
+A 1% reduction in interest rates would have increased equity by \$0.1 million, being the after tax reduction in interest costs partially offset by an increase in the fair value liability of the interest rate swaps.

-As at 30 June 2011, a 1% increase in the floating interest rates of the debt outstanding at balance date would have resulted in an estimated \$0.3 million reduction in profit before taxation and a 1% decrease would have increased profit before taxation by an estimated \$0.4 million.
-The 2011 earnings impact was calculated on the actual debt drawn as at 30 June 2011, for a full 12 months and assuming; 14% of the Tenon group debt was subject to the one interest rate swap in existence as at 30 June 2011, the swap was the only one for the entire year, it was taken out at the beginning of the year and the change in fair value of the swap was included in interest costs in the year.
+As at 30 June 2012, a 1% increase in the floating interest rates of the debt outstanding at balance date would have resulted in an estimated \$0.2 million reduction in profit before taxation and a 1% decrease would have increased profit before taxation by an estimated \$0.3 million.
+The 2012 earnings impact was calculated on the actual debt drawn as at 30 June 2012, for a full 12 months and assuming; 39% of the Tenon group debt was subject to the two interest rate swaps in existence as at 30 June 2012, the swaps were for the entire year and were taken out at the beginning of the year.
 The supply chain financing interest cost is also based on LIBOR rates and therefore sensitive to interest rate changes.
-As at 30 June 2011 a 1% change in the floating LIBOR interest rates on the level of debtors de-recognised as a result of supply chain financing programme (\$19 million) would have had an estimated \$0.2 million impact on profit before taxation.
+As at 30 June 2012 a 1% change in the floating LIBOR interest rates on the level of debtors de-recognised as a result of supply chain financing programme (\$16 million) would have had an estimated \$0.2 million impact on profit before taxation.

-A 1% increase in interest rates would have reduced equity by \$0.3 million, being the after tax increase in interest costs.

-A 1% reduction in interest rates would have increased equity by \$0.4 million, being the after tax reduction in interest costs.
+A 1% increase in interest rates would have reduced equity by \$0.2 million, being the after tax reduction in the fair value liability of the interest rate swaps partially offset by the after tax increase in total interest costs.
+A 1% reduction in interest rates would have increased equity by \$0.1 million, being the after tax reduction in total interest costs partially offset by an increase in the fair value liability of the interest rate swaps.

-30 FINANCIAL INSTRUMENTS continued